 In SEO, we often talk about creating the right slug for a page.
-But what is this really?
+Of course, we’re not talking about the slimy creature that eats your plants.
+So, what is this ‘slug’, then?
 And why should you optimize it?
 In this post, we’ll explain all you need to know about it.
 What is a slug?
-A slug is the part of a URL which identifies a particular page on a …Read: "What is a slug and how to optimize it?"
+A …Read: "What is a slug and how to optimize it?"

 A Uniform Resource Locator (URL) is a reference to an object or resource on the internet.
 Every post or page you create on your website can be found on (at least) one URL.
 For web pages it usually consists of a protocol identifier (eg. HTTPS), the domain name (eg. example.com) and a path (eg. /something/).